 - 20. We have sought to differentiate between the 'symptoms' of problems, the indications that the system isn't working properly and 'causes', the underlying source of those problems. - 21.
 Rather than simply diagnosing problems, we have tried to identify solutions.
-In this, we have distinguished between 'treatments', short-term actions that mitigate the symptoms and 'remedies', those actions that could solve the underlying problems affecting the system. - Tracking System (DTS) to inform the review.
+In this, we have distinguished between 'treatments', short-term actions that mitigate the symptoms and 'remedies', those actions that could solve the underlying problems affecting the system. - 22.
+SIB analysed data held on the ISNI Delivery Tracking System (DTS) to inform the review.
 The DTS tracks the progress of projects across six stages, from pre-procurement to completion.
 SIB identified 1,400 construction works contracts with a total value of £9.37 billion across the six stages between 2012 and 2022.
 Of these sixty-nine meet the NIAO definition